-Budget hotel prices – Even budget hotels are expensive.
-Expect to pay between $100-140 USD per night for something on the lower end.
+Budget hotel prices – In NYC, even budget hotels are expensive.
+Expect to pay between $100-150 USD per night for something on the low end, and then go up from there.
+That will get you a decent, clean room with a private bathroom.
+Manhattan is incredibly expensive so if you want more value for your money consider staying in Brooklyn or Jersey City.
 Here is a good resource for cheap hotels in New York.

 Average cost of food – New York has food at every price range.
-You can eat a mid-range sit down restaurant for $15-25 USD depending on if you get a drink.
-Pizza slices can be found as little as a dollar, though typically about $3 USD.
-Sandwiches and cafes are less than $10 USD.
-Drinks range between $5-10 USD.
+You can eat a mid-range sit down restaurant for $15-25 USD per main course.
+Dinner for two with drinks usually averages around $50-70 USD.
+Prices just go straight up from there as NYC has some really fancy and expensive restaurants.
+Pizza slices can be found as little as a dollar, though typically cost about $3 USD.
+Sandwich shops, kebabs, salad shops, and cafe meals generally are less than $10 USD.
 There are plenty of street vendors with meals around $5-8 USD.
-You can purchase groceries for a week of cooking for around $50.
+If you plan to cook, expect to spend $50-70 USD per week on groceries.
 Here are my favorite places to eat in New York City to give you an idea as to where to eat.

 Money Saving Tips